jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-12.md

 is ascribed to Cardano, or more properly to Scipione del Ferro, both of whom lived some centuries since.

-**736.** In order to understand this rule, we must first attentively consider the nature of a cube, whose root is a binomial.
+<span class="art">736</span> In order to understand this rule, we must first attentively consider
+the nature of a cube, whose root is a binomial.

 Let $$a+b$$ be